jmwind/jmwind.dev/book/chapter1.md

-This is the most common question I'm answering in recent fireside chats...
+It's hard working in fast growing companies.
+It often feels like everything is moving 10x faster than you are used to and it takes time to learn how to feel comfortable and productive.
+Given this, it's no surprise that one of the most common questions from scaling companies is:

-Question: How do you handle/manage the stress of working in a hyper-growth company where there's always too much to do?"
+Question: How do you handle/manage the stress of working in a hyper-growth company where there's always too much to do?

 Answer: It's a mindset change: problems upgrade but don't go away.
 Let me explain...